-- Carry out a PIA before undertaking a project or processing activity which poses a "high risk" to an individual's privacy.
-High risk can include, but is not limited to, activities using information relating to health or race, or the implementation of a new IT system for storing and accessing Personal Data. - In carrying out a PIA, include a description of the processing activity, its purpose, an assessment of the need for the processing, a summary of the risks identified and the measures that it will take to reduce those risks, and details of any security measures that require to be taken to protect the Personal Data. - MHA will consult the ICO in the event that a PIA identifies a high level of risk which cannot be reduced or mitigated.
-The DPO will be responsible for such reporting, and where a high level of risk is identified by those carrying out the PIA they require to notify the DPO within five (5) working days.
+- Carry out a DPIA before undertaking a project or processing activity which poses a "high risk" to an individual's privacy.
+High risk can include, but is not limited to, activities using information relating to health or race, or the implementation of a new IT system for storing and accessing Personal Data. - In carrying out a DPIA, include a description of the processing activity, its purpose, an assessment of the need for the processing, a summary of the risks identified and the measures that it will take to reduce those risks, and details of any security measures that require to be taken to protect the Personal Data. - MHA will consult the ICO if a DPIA identifies a high level of risk which cannot be reduced or mitigated.
+The DPO will be responsible for such reporting, and where a high level of risk is identified by those carrying out the DPIA they require to notify the DPO within five (5) working days.